amethystnetwork-dev/Incognito-Lite/README.md

 <!-- Notice for idiots -->
 # NOTICE:

-You CANNOT deploy to Vercel, Netifly, GitHub Pages, or Cloudflare pages.
+You CANNOT deploy to Netifly, GitHub Pages, or Cloudflare pages.
 They are static hosts, they just act as a web facing file system, you need the actual proxy for this to work.

 <!--
                                 _     _                     _       _   _          _                               _